BigNewbiePlus/Oclint-Docker/oclint-reporter/pugixml-en.md

      }
 ```
 ### k405(InvalidPointToLocalVariable)
-Explanation of k405 : **a Pointer variable pointing to a local variable, when using the pointer out of the scope of local variable, The pointer will become Invalid.**<br>
+**Explanation of k405:** a Pointer variable pointing to a local variable, when using the pointer out of the scope of local variable, The pointer will become Invalid.<br>
 1.1 [pugixml/src/pugixml.cpp 6083](pugixml/src/pugixml.cpp#L6083)<br>
-error message: Pointer to local variable 'extra' is stored outside the scope of this variable.
+**error message:** Pointer to local variable 'extra' is stored outside the scope of this variable.
 Such a pointer will become invalid.<br>
-code sample：
+**code sample：**
 ```
 PUGI__FN xml_parse_result xml_node::append_buffer(const void* contents, size_t size, unsigned int options, xml_encoding encoding)
      {